 Antioxidants help protect healthy cells from damage caused by free radicals.
-Free radicals are one of the by-products of oxygen use by every cell in our body.
-These substances damage the body's cells through oxidation, the same process that rusts metal and turns butter rancid.
+Free radicals are one of the by-products of oxygen used by every cell in our body.
+These substances damage the body's cells through oxidation, the process that rusts metal and turns butter rancid.

 Many diseases, including heart disease, may be reduced with a diet high in antioxidants.

 Rich in antioxidants, this very healthy homemade vegetable soup contains the following nutrients: